SlejmUr/PayCheck3/README.md

 Extension: It basicly a json but with a funny extension

 ### Hosting
+IP: Currently is its 127.0.0.1 but can be changed to your IP or anything as IP (IT HOST GSTATIC,WSS,UDP too!!!)\
 WSS: Can enable/disable to run the HTTPS/WSS Server\
 UDP: Can enable/disable to run the UDP Server (GameServer?)
 [NOT USED]\
 GSTATIC: Can enable/disable to run the GSTATIC server (Enable you to play without internet)\